Browsing Category

 I can live in the now.

 So, perhaps we have lost anticipation in this pandemic.
-Perhaps we have lost the everyday juice we drink to map out wants and desires?
+Maybe we have lost the everyday juice we drink to map out wants and desires.
 I’m ready, aren’t I?

-Prior to any lockdowns, visiting my mother in longterm care in the past few months had given me some facility in grasping the moment at hand.
+Before any lockdowns, visiting my mother in long-term care in the past few months had given me some facility in grasping the moment at hand.
 There is nothing else there on offer.
 There is no tomorrow with dementia.
 There is only now.
-Mom and I share a peanut butter cup I scooped up at the volunteer-run tuck shop downstairs, and together watch an old black and white film.
+Mom and I share a peanut butter cup.
+I scooped up at the volunteer-run tuck shop downstairs and watched an old black and white film together.
 We agree there are few better combos than peanut butter and chocolate.
 I stroke her hair—still fine, now bone-straight grey— tucked back in a borrowed hairband instead of her signature blonde backcomb.
-She responds well to this touch, beams a silent thank-you to me.
+She responds well to this touch and beams a silent thank-you to me.
 In the end, she doesn’t speak much.
 Smiles.
 Listens.
 Responds with one or two-word answers.
-Hugging is its own language; indeed my first language, my most fluent language even as I have learned over time to converse with those with lukewarm settings who do not share my mother tongue.
+Hugging is its own language; indeed, my first language, my most fluent language, even as I have learned over time to converse with those in lukewarm settings who do not share my mother tongue.

-When the attendants come to manoeuver her walker to dinner, I help her to stand, and then wrap my arms around her.
+When the attendants come to manoeuvre her walker to dinner, I help her to stand and then wrap my arms around her.
 It is all.
 It has to be enough.

-If there are no longer anticipatory twinges, I can cope.
+If there are no longer anticipatory pangs, I can cope.
 With Mom, there are no days of the week either.
 There is just now.
 I’m used to this.
 I am ready.

 Yes, I can walk with a friend.
 Our voices carry across the mandatory divides.
 Yes, I can organize neighbourhood driveway hangouts.
 We smile and offer solace— and try to discern if any neighbour needs help with anything—and while it is all a strange and new kind of togetherness, we find our usual jocularity.
-Yes, I can accept a series of invitations to see faces in boxes on my screen for work, for fitness, for family meetings.
-I started up a new Facebook group: Bakers in a Dangerous Time, and other new creative collaborations with neighbours and friends because Let’s Make Up a Story is my password and it’s better than the one we’re living with now.
+Yes, I can accept a series of invitations to see faces in boxes on my screen for work, fitness, or family meetings.
+I started a new Facebook group: Bakers in a Dangerous Time, and other new creative collaborations with neighbours and friends because Let’s-Make Up-a-Story is my password, and it’s better than the one we’re living with now.

-I am grumpy about technology hugs even as I adapt as human beings have done since we stood up.
+I am grumpy about technology hugs even as I adapt as humans have done since we stood up.
 Who says I want to become facile at Zoom?
 I am not ready.

 Being inside my home for hours and hours doesn’t scare me.